-The Examination Board makes objective and well-grounded decisions on whether the student meets the requirements in terms of his or her end level and guards the standards for the end level itself.
-Assessment is an important element and refers to all sorts of assessments: oral and written exams, papers, bachelor- and master theses and so on.
-The composition of the Examination Board for Civil Engineering can be found on Error!
+The Examination Board makes objective and well-grounded decisions on whether students meet the requirements in terms of their end level and guards the standards for the end level itself.
+Assessment is an important element of this and refers to all sorts of assessments: oral and written exams, papers, bachelor'sand master's theses and so on.
+The composition of the Examination Board for Civil Engineering can be found on www.utwente.nl/en/ce/organization/examination-board/

-Hyperlink reference not valid. www.utwente.nl/en/ce/organization/examination-board/